spetrosi/release_automation_devconf2023/README.md

 ## Automated GitHub Releases

-1. GitHub Action that we run manually when we need a new release
+1. A script that we run manually when we need a new release
+2. GitHub action that publishes content of each individual repo into an upstream hub
-2. GitHub Action that runs daily and releases new content if any of the repositories have updates
+3. Cron-like daily GitHub Action that collects and publishes content from multiple repositories if any repository has an update

 ## How We Use Conventional Commits